Revisiting light propagation over (loop) quantum Universe: Introduction

 The article is organized as follows.
-We start with introducing the investigated model and outlining the employed method of (a modification of) the Born-Oppenheimer approximation in sec.~\ref{quantum-sys}.
-Subsequently, we introduce and describe the studied system in the so called $0$th order effective dynamics formalism in sec.~\ref{sec:eff}.
-The content of these section will be then used to form a systematic procedure for determining the dispersion relation for propagation of the modes of a scalar field (in itself constituting a component of the e-m field description), in several forms, varying with the level of rigor and the ease of computation.
-This will be performed in sec.~\ref{sec:dispersion}.
-Finally, this procedure will be applied in sec.~\ref{sec:results} to determine said dispersion relation for a population of states representing a wave propagation over a semiclassical quantum universe.
-There, the results and their consequences will also be discussed in a concluding remarks.
+We begin by introducing the investigated model and outlining the employed method, namely a modification of the Born--Oppenheimer approximation, in Sec.~\ref{quantum-sys}.
+In Sec.~\ref{app-numerics}, we perform a numerical analysis of the system and construct the perturbed quantum geometry state $\tilde{\psi}(v,T)$.
+Sec.~\ref{sec:eff} presents and describes the studied system within the so-called zeroth-order effective dynamics formalism.
+The content of these sections is then used to establish a systematic procedure for obtaining the dispersion relation governing the propagation of electromagnetic field modes, as detailed in Sec.~\ref{sec:dispersion}.
+In Sec.~\ref{sec:props-DR}, both analytical and numerical constructions are applied to determine the geometrical observables and study their properties for a population of states representing wave propagation in a quantum universe.
+The results and their implications are then discussed in Sec.~\ref{sec:results}, together with the concluding remarks.